 - I will treat myself and others with dignity and respect.

-- I will follow the CRC guidelines with respect to required and suggested activities.
+- I will follow the CRP guidelines with respect to required and suggested activities.

 - I will attend and be on time for all classes unless medical conditions make it impossible.